Where Everything Fights Everything

 IKEA maintains 460+ temples of commerce; Thor's active places of worship number in the dozens.

-Intimidation factor thor Wins
+Intimidation factor Thor Wins

 IKEA Furniture